ethereum/consensus-specs/specs/networking/rpc-interface.md

 The function of the `skip_slots` parameter helps facilitate light client sync - for example, in [#459](https://github.com/ethereum/eth2.0-specs/issues/459) - and allows clients to balance the peers from whom they request headers.
 Clients could, for instance, request every 10th block from a set of peers where each peer has a different starting block in order to populate block data.

-If `backward` is `1`, request the blocks preceding the requested one so that the requested one is the last in the response.
+If `backward` is `true`, request the blocks preceding the requested one so that the requested one is the last in the response.
 E.g. for block `10` return `[..., 8, 9, 10]`.

 ### Beacon block bodies